-Kayaks are heavy and awkward to lift; transporting a kayak can be a challenge.
+Kayaks are heavy and awkward to lift; transporting your kayak to your favorite spot can be a challenge.
 One popular way to get your kayak to and from the water is by using a J rack.
 In this article, we will demonstrate how to load a kayak on a J rack.

 There are many different ways people transport kayaks from point A to point B. Some people use a truck.
 Others use a trailer.
 Some people go so far as to jam a kayak inside their SUV.
 If you own an inflatable kayak, transportation is pretty easy.